Rebozo: What It Is and How To Use It in Labor - Baby Chick

 These special wraps originated in Latin America and have been around for generations.
 Mexico has a long tradition of using these beautiful pieces of cloth for pregnancy and daily life.
 In Mexico, the rebozo, also known as a Mexican shawl, is used as clothing or to carry babies.
 Women also use it to carry heavy loads on their heads.4 Traditional Mexican midwives use the Mexican shawl before, during, and after birth.1

-Rebozos come in a wide range of beautiful colors and materials.
+Rebozos come in a wide range of colors and materials.
 Initially, they were made from 100% cotton, but now they are sometimes made of other materials.
 They start at about 4 ½ feet long and come in different sizes.
 For pregnancy or labor, they should be long enough to wrap around your body and overlap.
-The scarf should have texture so it doesn’t slip.4
+The fabric should have enough texture to help keep it from slipping.4

-The rebozo for labor involves a midwife or support person, like a doula, using the scarf to gently move a woman’s abdomen, hips, or buttocks while standing, lying down, or on hands and knees.
-It is used this way before and during labor.1
+Using a rebozo during labor involves a midwife or support person, such as a doula, gently moving the scarf around a woman’s abdomen, hips, or buttocks while she is standing, lying down, or on her hands and knees.1

-Rebozos are used during pregnancy and labor by less than 2% of women planning to have a vaginal birth.1 It is one of many options if you plan on medication-free labor.
-But it can also be helpful if you have medications and other interventions.7
+One study found that rebozos were used during pregnancy and labor by less than 2% of women planning a vaginal birth.1 It is one of many comfort measures you can use if you’re planning an unmedicated labor, but it may also be helpful if you choose pain medication or other interventions.7

 Benefits of Using a Rebozo

 Even though there is limited research on rebozo use during pregnancy and labor, many women have given positive feedback about using it.
-Midwives also claim the benefits for labor.
-Possible benefits include:1,2,3
+Some midwives and birth workers also report benefits during labor.
+Possible benefits may include:1,2,3

 • Reduced labor pain